Ekediee/course-allocation-backend/model_document.md

 Key Fields:
 - `program_course_id`, `session_id`, `semester_id`, `lecturer_id`: The core allocation links.
 - `group_name`: Optional, for splitting a course into groups (e.g., "Group A").
+- `class_option`: The type of class (e.g., "Lecture", "Practical"), often from UMIS.
 - `is_lead`: Flags the main lecturer among grouped allocations.
 - `is_allocated`: A boolean flag indicating if the allocation is confirmed.
 - `class_size`: The number of students in the course or group.
 - `is_de_allocation`: True if the allocation is a direct entry allocation.
 - `source_bulletin_id`: Points to the bulletin the special course was pulled from.
+- `is_pushed_to_umis`: A flag indicating if the allocation has been sent to the external UMIS system.
+- `pushed_to_umis_by_id`: The user who pushed the allocation to UMIS.
+- `pushed_to_umis_at`: The timestamp when the allocation was pushed.
+- `created_at`, `updated_at`: Timestamps for record creation and modification.

 Constraints:
 - Composite uniqueness on `(program_course_id, session_id, group_name)` ensures no group duplication per session.

+Relationships:
+- Belongs to `ProgramCourse`, `AcademicSession`, `Semester`, and `Lecturer`.
+- `pushed_by`: A relationship to the `User` who pushed the allocation to UMIS.
+- `source_bulletin`: A relationship to the `Bulletin` for DE allocations.

 Why It Matters:
-Tracks the actual delivery of courses, supporting multi-lecturer assignments, group-based teaching, and DE allocations.
+Tracks the actual delivery of courses, supporting multi-lecturer assignments, group-based teaching, DE allocations, and integration with external systems.

 ✅ Conclusion: System Strengths
 🔁 Curriculum Versioning: Bulletins allow for flexible, historical curriculum tracking.